robert/robert.github.com/_posts/2018-11-15-programming-project-5-snake.md

 ## 2. Render an empty board

-Next let's work on displaying the board.
+Now let's work on displaying the board.
 This will give us a nicely-formatted way to inspect the state of our program, and will make debugging the rest of our code much easier.

 We need to start by setting the height and width of our board.
 Add `height` and `width` as arguments of our `Game` class's *constructor* method.
 Add a `render` method.
 This will eventually print our game state to the terminal.
 For now, simply have it print out the game's height and the width.
 Test it out.